Shegzzy/first_zuri_task/README.md

         versionName flutterVersionName
     }```

+- You can preview the app here https://appetize.io/app/rr7fshkt6uw52ikewyn3z4r3w4.
+Ensure to select andriod 12.0 to test the app

 ## For Better Understanding of Flutter
 Here are a few resources to get you started if this is your first Flutter project: